Real people. Real places. Real stories.

 Short Story Contest

-Our annual short story contest is currently CLOSED for submissions and will reopen October 1st through January 31st, IN THE MEANTIME, OUR magazine submission period is open, CLICK HERE FOR GUIDELINES.
+Our annual short story contest is currently OPEN for submissions through January 31st.

 Contest guidelines below.
 READ CAREFULLY.
 Failure to do so may result in disqualification!